LorenaPoenaru/anomaly_detection/dynamic_models/README.md

 # Experiments overview

+## Data

+Datasets should be stored into folders 'NAB_realAWSClodwatch' and 'Yahoo_A1Benchmark'.

 ## data_preparation_srcnn

+The data for SR-CNN needs to be split into a folder called train and a folder called test.
-Run this nnotebook to prepare data for SRCNN
+Run this notebook to prepare data for SR-CNN.

 ## lstmae_fedd_FH